CPSC-449-Projects/project2/README.txt

 3. users_services.py			// Containing the source code that executes the 'users' services

-4. Microservices Documentation.pdf	// Containing detailed descriptions about what services are in both 'users' and 'timelines' microservices and how they work

-5. Profile				// Containing The WSGI-compatible server (Gunicorn) to run both microservices
+4. Profile				// Containing The WSGI-compatible server (Gunicorn) to run both microservices

-6. .env					// Avoiding missing output from Foreman
+5. .env					// Avoiding missing output from Foreman

-7. 'var' folder				// Containing the log and database files 5.1. 'log' folder			// Containing the log files of microservices 5.1.1. users_services.log		// Containing records of activities within the 'users' microservice 5.1.2. timelines_services.log	// Containing records of activities within the 'timelines' microservice 5.1.3. posts.db			// The database file that stores all users' posts 5.1.4. users.db			// The database file that stores all users' information and followings
+6. "var" folder				// Containing the log and database files 6.1. "log" folder			// Containing the log files of microservices 6.1.1. users_services.log		// Containing records of activities within the 'users' microservice 6.1.2. timelines_services.log	// Containing records of activities within the 'timelines' microservice 6.1.3. posts.db			// The database file that stores all users' posts 6.1.4. users.db			// The database file that stores all users' information and followings

-8. 'bin' folder				// Containing the shell files
+7. "bin" folder				// Containing the shell files
-   6.1. init.sh				// The shell script that initializes all database files 6.2. posts.sh			// The shell script that run the specific command(s)
+   7.1. init.sh				// The shell script that initializes all database files 7.2. posts.sh			// The shell script that run the specific command(s)

-9. 'etc' folder				// Containing the configuration files related to two microservices 7.1. users_services.ini
+8. "etc" folder				// Containing the configuration files related to two microservices 8.1. users_services.ini
-   7.2. timelines_services.ini
+   8.2. timelines_services.ini
-   7.3. logging.ini
+   8.3. logging.ini
-   7.4. loggine2.ini
+   8.4. loggine2.ini

-10. 'share' folder			// Containing the JSON and CSV files 8.1. bio.json
+9. 'share' folder			// Containing the JSON and CSV files 9.1. bio.json
-   8.2. new_follow.json
+   9.2. new_follow.json
-   8.3. new_password.json
+   9.3. new_password.json
-   8.4. user.json
+   9.4. user.json
-   8.5. wrong_username_bio.json
+   9.5. wrong_username_bio.json
-   8.6. following.csv
+   9.6. following.csv
-   8.7. posts. csv
+   9.7. posts. csv
-   8.8. users.csv
+   9.8. users.csv

 ----------------------------------------------------------------------------------------------------